sharkeyck/KTBot/README.md

 2. python example.py /dev/ttyUSB0 1
    3. Servo ids are 0 or 1

+### Debugging Gazebo

+1. "BadValue" when trying to run?
+Downgrade nvidia drivers to 340.12

 ## Failed At:

 * Installing Qemu for ROS Compilation that Doesn't Suck